LinkedIn Redesign

 "I don't know if I'm underqualified or if they're just asking for too much."

-Finding 2: Job recommendations feel irrelevant
+Finding 2: Recommendations feel random

 Insights